spiceai/spiceai/docs/dev/style_guide.md

 ## Spice.ai Style Guide

-This document provides a set of guidelines for writing idiomatic Rust code for Spice.ai.
+This document provides guidelines for writing idiomatic Rust code in the context of Spice.ai.

-As with everything we do at Spice, we start with outlining the principles that inform our work.
+The principles guiding this work are as follows:

 ### Principles

-- **Simplicity**: We write simple code that is easy to understand and maintain.
-If it takes you more than a few seconds to understand a piece of code, it's too complex.
+- **Simplicity**: Code should be simple, easy to understand, and maintainable.
+Code that takes more than a few seconds to comprehend is too complex.
-- **Consistency**: We follow the conventions of the Rust community and the Rust language.
-We don't invent our own conventions.
+- **Consistency**: Adherence to Rust community conventions and language standards is required.
-- **Unsurprising**: Our code, especially our public interfaces, should strive to be intuitive enough that if a Rust developer had to guess, they would guess correctly.
+- **Unsurprising**: Code, particularly public interfaces, aims to be intuitive, allowing a Rust developer to make accurate assumptions.
-- **Modular**: We are thoughtful about how we organize our code into crates and modules.
-We prefer smaller, focused crates and modules over large, monolithic ones.
+- **Modular**: Thoughtful organization of code into crates and modules is practiced.
+Smaller, focused crates and modules are preferred over large, monolithic structures.

 ### Style

 **Error handling**: Error handling in Rust is a nuanced topic with many different approaches.
-We follow the [Snafu design philosophy](https://docs.rs/snafu/latest/snafu/guide/philosophy/index.html#snafus-design-philosophy) and use the [Snafu crate](https://docs.rs/snafu/latest/snafu/index.html) to define and use error types.
+The [Snafu design philosophy](https://docs.rs/snafu/latest/snafu/guide/philosophy/index.html#snafus-design-philosophy) is followed, utilizing the the [Snafu crate](https://docs.rs/snafu/latest/snafu/index.html) for defining and using error types.

 ### All errors use SNAFU functionality